-- Poor Law Abstracts (for the City of London) 1742-1868: Among the most valuable of all sources for genealogists, Poor Law records can contain a mass of biographical detail (including place of origin) oftimes unavailable anywhere else.
+- London Poor Law Abstracts 1581-1899 : Among the most valuable of all sources for genealogists, Poor Law records can contain a mass of biographical detail (including place of origin) oftimes unavailable anywhere else.

 - London & Middlesex Marriages 1538-1837: This is an ongoing project to index marriages for the City of London and Middlesex.
 Jewish, Roman Catholic and Huguenot marriages are included in this dataset.